mpizosdim/devops-capstone/README.md

  * find ip from create ec2 instance for jenkins and enter on port 8080.
 Actions:
      * Create profile
      * install blue ocean and assign repository.
-     * install CloudBees for aws credentials. assign aws credentials
+     * install CloudBees for aws credentials and Pipeline: AWS Steps. assign aws credentials in global and name them `awscredentials`
      * for updating run `sudo service jenkins restart`